stephengold/Acorus/README.md

 when camera controller is enabled and disabled.
 Each change is reflected in the help node.

-### TestCursors

-To remind the user which input mode is active, you can give each mode its own cursor style.

-This example demonstrates 4 input modes, each with its own cursor.

 ### TestHeadless

 Acorus provides a few features that aren't directly related to user interface.